-LUBBOCK, TX (KCBD) - A Lubbock Mexican food restaurant is open again after health inspectors forced them to temporarily close - and clean up their kitchen - after its latest health inspection.
+LUBBOCK, TX (KCBD) - A Lubbock Mexican food restaurant reopened after health inspectors forced them to temporarily close and clean up their kitchen after their latest health inspection.

 Health inspectors made them close for 24 hours while they cleaned up.

 Here's a look at their violations in this week's Food for Thought.